-Women with Crohn’s disease, sometimes called Irritable Bowel Syndrome (IBD), are often concerned with possible complications during pregnancy, especially because it affects people in the ages of 15-30, when conception is more likely to happen.
+Women with Crohn’s disease, sometimes called Inflammatory Bowel Disease (IBD), are often concerned with possible complications during pregnancy, especially because it affects people in the ages of 15-30, when conception is more likely to happen.

 For some women with IBD, pregnancy has proven to be a boon for managing their symptoms.
 This can occur because the act of conception leads the body to suppress its immune system so the body won’t reject the fetus.
 Thus, pregnancy can take care of an overactive immune system, reduce flare-ups and protect against inflammation.